-The NI approach assumes that the interest on debt (R\D) and the cost of equity (R\E) are independent of the firm's leverage; that is, the interest on debt and the cost of equity are constant regardless of the amount of debt used by the firm, the presence of debt in the firm does not change the risk to investors, and there is no corporate tax.
-If the cost of debt is less than the cost of equity, then if R\D and R\E are both constant, the weighted average cost of capital (R\A) of the firm will always decrease as more debt is used, and this decrease in the cost of capital increases the value of the firm.
+The NI approach assumes that the interest on debt R\D and the cost of equity R\E are independent of the firm's leverage; that is, the interest on debt and the cost of equity are constant regardless of the amount of debt used by the firm, the presence of debt in the firm does not change the risk to investors, and there is no corporate tax.
+If the cost of debt is less than the cost of equity, then if R\D and R\E are both constant, the weighted average cost of capital R\A of the firm will always decrease as more debt is used, and this decrease in the cost of capital increases the value of the firm.
 Therefore, the NI theory says that using more debt in the context of capital will decrease the cost of capital, and the value of the company (V) will increase.
-As a result, according to this approach, the choice of capital structure is related to the company's value; in other words, a change in the capital structure causes a change in the cost of capital and the overall value of the company.
+As a result, according to this approach, the choice of CS is related to the company's value; in other words, a change in the CS causes a change in the cost of capital and the overall value of the company.
 As can be seen from the graph, according to the NI Theory, the company's value increases continuously until the company uses 100% debt.
 So, if the NI assumptions are valid, the logical conclusion is that the company should finance itself with 100% debt.

-H1a= The managerial ability with the mediating role of capital structure significantly affects the performance (ROA) of companies in Tehran's capital market.
+H1a: the managerial ability with the mediating role of CS significantly affects the performance Return on Assets (ROA) of companies in Tehran's capital market.

-H2a= Managerial ability has a significant effect on the performance (ROA) of companies in the Tehran capital market.
+H2a: managerial ability has a significant effect on the performance ROA of companies in the Tehran capital market.

-H3a= Capital structure has a significant effect on the performance (ROA) of companies in Tehran capital market.
+H3a: CS has a significant effect on the performance ROA of companies in Tehran capital market.

-H1b= Managerial ability with the mediating role of capital structure, significantly affects the performance (ROE) of companies in Tehran's capital market.
+H1b: managerial ability with the mediating role of CS, significantly affects the performance Return on Equity (ROE) of companies in Tehran's capital market.

-H2b= Managerial ability has a significant effect on the performance (ROE) of companies in the Tehran capital market.
+H2b: managerial ability has a significant effect on the performance ROE of companies in the Tehran capital market.

-H3b= Capital structure has a significant effect on the performance (ROE) of companies in the Tehran capital market.
+H3b: CS has a significant effect on the performance ROE of companies in the Tehran capital market.